Patrick Kwok-Choon: Career

-Kwok-Choon's breakthrough role in television was for the Global TV's movie Befriend and Betray, directed by Ken Girotti followed suit by CBC Television movie Sunshine Sketches of a Little Town directed by Don McBrearty.
+Kwok-Choon's breakthrough role in television was for the Global TV's movie Befriend and Betray, directed by Ken Girotti, followed suit by the CBC Television movie Sunshine Sketches of a Little Town directed by Don McBrearty.
 He has also guest starred on Rookie Blue, Nikita, and Lucky 7.

 Kwok-Choon's most notable role was Seth Park, a series lead on Open Heart, a 2015 American/Canadian mystery-drama television series produced by the Epitome Pictures unit of DHX Media in association with Marblemedia.
 It first aired on January 20, 2015, on TeenNick in the United States.

 In 2015, Kwok-Choon starred as Jung in the acclaimed Soulpepper Theatre Company's play Kim's Convenience at the St Lawrence Centre for the Arts.

-In 2017, Kwok-Choon landed a series recurring role as Gen Rhys on the critically acclaimed show Star Trek: Discovery for CBS.
+In 2017, Kwok-Choon landed a series recurring role as Gen. Rhys on the critically acclaimed show Star Trek: Discovery for CBS.

-In 2022, he went to provide the US voice of Yong Bao in the children's animated television series Thomas & Friends: All Engines Go.
+Since 2021, he provides the US voice of Yong Bao in the children's animated television series Thomas & Friends: All Engines Go.

+In 2023, Kwok-Choon signed with the Buchwald talent agency, purportedly to attract new film roles by raising his industry profile.
+Soon thereafter, he was picked to play a supporting role in the Joaquin Phoenix feature Beau Is Afraid, directed by Ari Aster.
+The A24 surrealist film tells the story of a paranoid man who embarks on an epic odyssey to get home to his mother.